Elao/ErrorNotifierBundle/README.md

     enabled_notifiers: # default : [ default_mailer ]
         - notifier_aliases
         - ...
+    notifiers:
+        mailer:
+            from: from@example
+            to: to@example.com # or [ to@example.com ]
+        slack:
+            channel: #your-slack-channel # default : ''
+            api_token: your-slack-api-token # default : ''
 ```

 ### How to setup another mailer for sending the error mail